 When fishing Emily, I suggest using the traditional 5 or 6wt fly rod.
 There is a lot of water to cover, plus the extra weight is useful to punch into the wind.
 Lake Emily is a fly only water, so leave any spinning gear in the car.

 Because stream brook char are so tiny, rarely longer than 300mm in length.
-Smaller, lighter rods and gear are needed to target them.
+Smaller, lighter rods and gear are suitable to target them.
 Ideally a small and light 3wt will be ideal.
-The streams are tight and contain a lot of skinny water.
-Short and precise casts are required.
+The streams can be tight and contain a lot of skinny water.
+Short and precise casts are useful.

 Why fish for Brook Trout in New Zealand?

 It might seem strange to many, New Zealand has some of the best Brown and Rainbow trout fishing anywhere.
 Yet, myself and a select few other anglers choose to drive past some of the best brown trout rivers in the world to target stunted versions of a little known species of char.